Syzygy Filtrations of Cyclic Nakayama Algebras: Applications of Syzygy Filtered Algebras

 We begin with definition of Gorenstein dimension.
 By using duality and representation type of Nakayama algebras, instead of injective dimension of $\Lambda$, we prefer to study projective dimensions of injective modules.
-Then we state and prove theorems regarding Gorenstein homological properties. \begin{definition} If projective resolution of injective modules are finite, algebra is called \emph{Gorenstein}.
-Supremum of projective dimensions of injective modules is called \emph{Gorenstein dimension}, and denoted by $\gordim$. \end{definition}
+Then we state and prove results regarding Gorenstein homological properties. \begin{definition} If projective resolution of injective modules are finite, algebra is called \emph{Gorenstein}.
+Supremum of projective dimensions of injective modules is called \emph{Gorenstein dimension}, and denoted by $\gordim$.
+The formulation is